2 In stock now$10.99 Price

 22 Long Rifle (LR) Ammo For Sale

 History of 22 Long Rifle (LR) Ammo

-The .22 Long Rifle is the most widely produced and most popular cartridge in the whole United States.
+.22 Long Rifle ammo is the most widely produced and most popular cartridge in the whole United States.
 For more than 100 years, it has served the needs of hunters and sport shooters, law enforcement and even the military.
-Based on the Flobert BB cap, .22 LR ammo is the result of the continuous improvement of the BB cap to meet the need for a cartridge with accuracy, low recoil and low noise for a multitude of applications.
+Based on the Flobert BB cap, .22 caliber long rifle ammunition is the result of the continuous improvement of the BB cap to meet the need for a cartridge with accuracy, low recoil and low noise for a multitude of applications.

-Pistols and rifles of all action types have been chambered in .22 LR.
-Choices from small derringer pistols to full-sized clones of military rifles, .22 LR ammo has more firearm models chambered for it than any other caliber.
+Pistols and rifles of all action types have been chambered in .22LR.
+From small Derringer pistols to full-sized clones of military rifles, the .22LR bullet has more firearm models chambered for it than any other caliber.
 A popular trend for this cartridge is to convert a firearm that normally fires a larger centerfire caliber, such as .223 Remington or 5.56x45mm, with a smaller barrel and firing chamber.
-This allows the shooter to train with less recoil, cost and noise with the weapon they will fire in competition or carry every day.
+This allows the shooter to train with less recoil, less cost, and less noise with the weapon they will fire in competition or carry every day.

 .22 Long Rifle ammunition has only experienced minor changes since being introduced in 1887 by the J. Stevens Arm & Tool Company.
 From that time, the .22 LR has seen an increase in velocity, range and accuracy.
 Hollow point bullets are also produced that offer a flatter trajectory and better energy transfer.
 Some companies manufacture a .22 LR shot cartridge that propels a small payload of #12 shot to dispatch small rodents at close range – a safer method than using a solid point bullet.
 Beyond all the applications for a .22 LR, it is frequently the first firearm that many people shoot.